justinvdm/sig/readme.md

 ### bottom-up resets

 When a signal is reset, the chain of signals ending with it (if any) will no longer be sending values to it, so it can be removed from the chain.
 However, unlike top-down resets, other signals in the chain cannot be reset, as sibling targets (targets with the same source) might still be around listening for new values.
-To prevent chains of unused target signals being kept in memory as a result of this, source signals forget a target signal when the target no longer has its own targets.
-Targets keep a reference to their source, so a signal chain will be restored if a new target gets added at the end of the chain.
+To prevent chains of unused target signals being kept in memory as a result of this, source signals forget a target signal when the target no longer has its own targets, putting the target in a 'disconnected' state.
+Targets keep a reference to their source, so a signal chain will be reconnected if a new target gets added at the end of the chain.

 ```javascript
 var a = sig()